-Midtown in Focus, an inter-divisional initiative led by City Planning, is a response to the rapid intensification and change underway in parts of the Yonge-Eglinton Secondary Plan area.
-The study seeks to ensure that growth positively contributes to the vitality and quality of life in one of Toronto’s most dynamic neighbourhoods.
+Midtown in Focus was an inter-divisional initiative led by City Planning in response to the rapid intensification and change underway in parts of the Yonge-Eglinton Secondary Plan area.
+An era of sustained development in Midtown has been underway since the early 2000s.
+The study aimed to address the challenges from this intensification by ensuring that growth positively contributes to the vitality and quality of life in one of Toronto’s most dynamic neighbourhoods.

 The Yonge-Eglinton Secondary Plan area is situated in Midtown Toronto, focused around the intersection of Yonge Street and Eglinton Avenue and extending across six square kilometres.